variousauthors/the-valley/NEXTSTEPS.md

              a fallback
        - [x] add per map encounter tables, let getCurrentEncounterTable return those as the fallback
-       - [ ] implement the encounter region tables and include in getCurrentEncounterTable
+       - [x] implement the encounter region tables and include in getCurrentEncounterTable
              - 16 tables of 4 monsters each
              [x] v0 use just y into a 1x4 grid
-             [x] change encounter tables to use 4 encounters instead of 16 [ ] v1 use y and x into a 4x4 grid
+             [x] change encounter tables to use 4 encounters instead of 16 [x] v1 use y and x into a 4x4 grid
-             [ ] v2 use y and x into an 8x8 grid
+             [x] v2 use y and x into an 8x8 grid
+ - [ ] BUG! returning to the boat should put you in boat state
+ - [ ] BIG! dying should restart the game
  - [ ] for now maybe just do HP with no ATT/DEF
        - cause I notice you can't really _feel_ the difference
  - [ ] refactor! it's time to make the window draw DRY